IRAS-HKA/aip_wiki/docs/how_to_start_aip.md

     - Launch robot driver with MoveIt2 wrapper

         ```bash
-        ros2 launch aip_cell_description aip.launch.py use_fake_hardware:=false robot_ip:=10.166.32.145
+        ros2 launch aip_cell_description aip.launch.py use_fake_hardware:=true robot_ip:=10.166.32.145
         ```

         This will open up a simulated hardware with visualisation.

         To launch the real robot:
         - Make sure that you are in the local network (Wi-Fi AND LAN)
-        - Test your application in simulation first
+        - Test your application in simulation first (see above)
         - Make sure that the robot is not in a collision state when the application is executed on the real robot
-        - If everything is fine, execute
+        - If everything is fine, please execute:

        ```bash
-          ros2 launch kuka_kr3_cell_description cell.launch.py use_fake_hardware:=false robot_ip:=<robot-ip>
+        ros2 launch aip_cell_description aip.launch.py use_fake_hardware:=true robot_ip:=10.166.32.145
         ```

-3. Check out tutorial code

-   - Please check out the repository [IRAS-HKA/aip_bringup](https://github.com/IRAS-HKA/aip_bringup.git), if you haven´t already.

-4. Start ROS environment

-   - Open up a new terminal and attach to running container

-        ```bash
-        docker exec -it aip_bringup /bin/bash
-        ```

-   - If you have opened a new terminal you need to set your ROS_DOMAIN_ID again, use the same ID as before

-        ```bash
-        export ROS_DOMAIN_ID=<id>
-        ```

-   - You can check your currently set ROS_DOMAIN_ID by running

-        ```bash
-        echo $ROS_DOMAIN_ID
-        ```

-   - Source workspace

-        ```bash
-        source install/setup.bash
-        ```

-   - Run same application
-        - Before running the application, check the robot's movement in the simulated environment and make sure, that the robot is not in a collision state when the application is executed on the real robot

-        ```bash
-        ros2 run r2e_demos test_ros_env
-        ```

-5. Move Robot via EKI and RViz

-   - Start RViz in second terminal of your running docker container

-      ```bash
-      ros2 run rviz
-      ```
+      **Pay attention**: If you´ve set the parameter use_fake_hardware:=false, the action will be executed on the real robot.
+Make sure that it won´t trigger a collision

    - Use mouse courser to drag robot to your desired position
    - Click "Plan" in order to plan the trajectory in the simulation
    - Click "Plan & Excecute" in order to move the robot and in the simulation

-      **Pay attention**: If you´ve set the parameter use_fake_hardware:=false, the action will be executed on the real robot.
-Make sure that it won´t trigger a collision
+3. Check out tutorial code

+   - Please check out the repository [IRAS-HKA/aip_bringup](https://github.com/IRAS-HKA/aip_bringup.git), if you haven´t already.

 ### 3. Automatic modus via Behaviour Tree

-The information for how to move the robot using a behavior tree are described in the repository [IRAS-HKA/aip_coordinator](https://github.com/IRAS-HKA/aip_coordinator.git).
+The information for how to move the robot using a behavior tree are described in the repository [IRAS-HKA/aip_coordinator](https://github.com/IRAS-HKA/aip_coordinator.git) and the [How to use AIP Coordinator](/docs/how_to_use_aip_coordinator.md) of this repository.

 The "IRAS Coordinator" package provides a starting point for high-level task control of the AIP robot application.